 Quicksilver finally signed to Capitol toward the end of 1967 and recorded their self-titled debut album in 1968.
 Jim Murray departed soon after their well-received appearance at the Monterey Pop Festival in 1967.
-The quartet of Cipollina, Duncan, Elmore and Freiberg recorded the first two albums.
+The quartet of Cipollina, Duncan, Elmore and Freiberg recorded the band's first two albums.
 Both were important in the development of San Francisco Rock music as the twin lead guitars of Cipollina and Duncan made them almost unique.
-The second collection, "Happy Trails", is now regarded as a classic.
-George Hunter and his Globe Propaganda company were responsible for some of the finest album covers of the '60s and "Happy Trails" is probably their greatest work.
-The live music within showed a spontaneity that the band were never able to recapture on subsequent recordings.
+The second collection, "Happy Trails", is now regarded as a Rock 'n' Roll classic.
+George Hunter and his Globe Propaganda company were responsible for some of the finest album covers of the '60s and "Happy Trails" is often considered their greatest work.
+The live music within showed a spontaneity that the band was never able to recapture on subsequent recordings.
 The side-long suite of Bo Diddley's "Who Do You Love" has some incredible dynamics and extraordinary interplay between the twin guitarists.

 Various incarnations have appeared over the years with little or no success.
 In 1986, Gary Duncan recorded "Piece By Piece", an album carrying the Quicksilver name that also featured Freiberg on background vocals, but by then old fans were more content to purchase copies of the first two albums on compact disc.
 "Shapeshifter Vols.
 1 & 2" were issued in 1996, and "Shapeshifter Vols.
 3 & 4", along with "Strange Trim" came out in 2006.
 That same year, Gary Duncan and David Freiberg launched a 40th-anniversary celebration tour as Quicksilver Messenger Service.
 They carried on into 2010, often opening for Jefferson Starship.